 What can I put in my coffee?

 If I don’t like the taste of water, what else can I drink?
 And… what the heck is kombucha?

-These are questions that you might ask if you are new to Paleo or doing The 21-Day Sugar Detox (21DSD).
-And for many folks, eliminating the sugar greatly reduces the types of drinks that they previously enjoyed and relied upon as “staple beverages.”
+These are questions that you might ask if you are new to Paleo, generally trying to reduce your reliance of highly processed foods & drinks, and/or you are doing The 21-Day Sugar Detox (21DSD – a real food based reset to help you bust sugar and carb cravings naturally).
+And for many folks, eliminating sugar & sweeteners greatly reduces the types of drinks that they previously enjoyed and relied upon as “staple beverages.”
 But don’t worry—I’m about to share lots of great options for beverages that are delicious and sugar or sweetener free!

 Tips 1-5: Customize your Coffee

 You can still enjoy your coffee either hot or iced without commercial creamer and sweeteners—it just takes re-thinking possibilities.